How to Set up SSH SOCKS Tunnel for Private Browsing

 Once you run the command, you’ll be prompted to enter your user password.
 After entering it, you will be logged in to your server and the SSH tunnel will be established.

-You can setup a SSH key-based authentication and connect to your server without entering a password.
+You can set up an SSH key-based authentication and connect to your server without entering a password.

 Launch Putty and enter your server IP Address in the